Cedar Point Hotel Gets Composite Slate Roof

 Theme parks generally rely on “off season” time to do major renovations, including roofing projects.
 But, what happens when the down time in mid-winter features almost a dozen days of below zero temperatures and more than 60 inches of snowfall?
 Getting up on the roof can be a cold, challenging activity.

 Carson and the team at A-STAR relied on coordination of the project and clear direction from John G. Johnson Construction Company, building moisture consultant Felice & Associates, and Kary Project Management.
-"Given all the details and considering this was the first time we installed Bellaforté tiles, the challenges on this very difficult and high profile project were minimized,” says Carson.
-“These teams were great to work with and it also helped significantly to have skilled technicians from DaVinci provide on-site training on the proper installation of Bellaforté tiles."
+“The challenges on this very difficult and high profile project were minimized,” says Carson.
+“These teams were great to work with.
+It also helped significantly to have skilled technicians from DaVinci provide on-site installation.”

-Backed by a 50-year limited warranty, all DaVinci polymer roofing products are designed to remain flexible at extreme temperatures, making it possible to install synthetic roofing materials during all types of weather.
+Backed by a 50-year limited warranty, all DaVinci polymer roofing products are designed to remain flexible at extreme temperatures.
+This makes it possible to install synthetic roofing materials during all types of weather.

 Opened more than 100 years ago, the Hotel Breakers is the original on-property Cedar Point hotel.
-Situated on the Cedar Point beach and just a two-minute walk from the theme park, the hotel interior features rich architectural details including original Tiffany glass and a beautiful rotunda.
+Situated on the Cedar Point beach, the hotel is just a two-minute walk from the theme park.
+The interior of the Hotel Breakers features rich architectural details including original Tiffany glass and a beautiful rotunda.

-“Once the park closes this autumn the same Bellaforté synthetic shingle will be used to re-roof the second phase of this project, which will be even bigger since it will use up to 700 squares.”
+“Once the park closes this autumn the same synthetic shingle will be used to re-roof the second phase of this project.
+This will be even bigger since it will use up to 700 squares.”